argentsea/docfx/tutorials/Querying/fetching.md

 Some shard query overloads also accept the name of the parameter that represents the name of the parameter that should be set to shardId value.
 If specified, ArgentSea will set this parameter value to the current shardId value as it executes each query.

 For example, a query for a list of records that spans shards could be enhanced if the query new the value of its own ShardId.
-Alternatively, because a shard misconfiguration might result in catastrophic data corruption (due to the high likelihood of duplicate record identities between shards), you might require that stored procedures or functions that write to the database also have a ShardId parameter that they validate is correct.
+Alternatively, because a shard misconfiguration might result in catastrophic data corruption (due to the high likelihood of duplicate record identities between shards), you might require that queries that write to the database also have a ShardId parameter that they validate is correct.

 ### Optional Argument: (QueryResultModelHandler&lt;TShard, TArg, TModel&gt;>) resultHandler